Docket number: UT-181051

 State regulators fine CenturyLink more than $1.3 million for 911 outage

-Olympia, Wash. - Staff of the Utilities and Transportation Commission are recommending up to a $7.2 million penalty for CenturyLink’s role in the December 2018 911 outage that affected approximately 7.4 million Washington state residents for more than two days.
+OLYMPIA, Wash. – Today, state regulators fined CenturyLink $1,315,000 for its role in the December 2018 911 outage that affected all Washington state residents for more than two days.

-In addition to recognizing violations of Washington laws and rules, the goal of the staff investigation and recommended penalty is to prevent a serious and potentially life-threatening 911 outage from reoccurring, ensuring that vital life-saving services are available for Washington residents.
+The penalty reflects the serious and potentially life-threatening impact an outage has on ensuring that vital life-saving services are available for Washington residents.

 The company previously paid a $2.8 million penalty for a 2014 911 outage that severely disrupted emergency services for six hours.

 CenturyLink is the largest local telephone company in Washington and provides communication services for the state’s approximate 7.4 million residents.
-At the time of the outage, CenturyLink was the 911 service provider for Washington state.
+At the time of the outage, CenturyLink was responsible for providing 911 service in Washington state.

 The UTC regulates the rates and services of telecommunications companies, investor-owned electric utilities, natural gas and water companies, garbage-collection haulers, household-goods movers and passenger transportation companies, commercial ferries, pipeline companies, marine pilotage, and a low-level radioactive waste repository.
 The commission does not regulate the rates of broadband services, cellular, cable, or Internet service.